yartff/ff_tf2cfg/README.md

 yartFF tf2 config

-The overall organization is designed to contain several configs in one folder:
+The overall organization is designed to contain several configs in one:
 - Max fps
 - Demo Rendering (todo)
 - Demo viewing (todo)